-- Developing an "Employee Internet and E-mail Use Policy;" - Preventing and avoiding liability for employee use of e-mail that harms another (e.g. defamation, sexual harassment); - Protecting the confidentiality of e-mail with encryption and digital signatures; - Protecting on-line materials with copyrights and respecting the copyrights of others;

-- Understanding that sending e-mail into other states may create legal jurisdiction over the business in those other states or expose the business to tax liability in those states; - Understanding that sending SPAM via e-mail may subject the business to anti-spam laws; and - Ensuring that the business' e-mail communications with its legal counsel maintain the attorney-client privilege.
+- Developing an "Employee Internet and E-mail Use Policy;" - Developing a social media policy; - Preventing and avoiding liability for employee use of e-mail that harms another (e.g. defamation, sexual harassment); - Protecting the confidentiality of e-mail with encryption and digital signatures; - Protecting online materials with copyrights and respecting the copyrights of others; - Understanding that sending e-mail into other states may create legal jurisdiction over the business in those other states or expose the business to tax liability in those states; - Understanding that sending SPAM via e-mail may subject the business to anti-spam laws; and - Ensuring that the business' e-mail communications with its legal counsel maintain the attorney-client privilege.